mechmotum/mechmotum.github.io/content/ImplementationOfEbikeSpeedController.rst

 6.0 Bill of Materials
 ^^^^^^^^^^^^^^^^^^^^^

 *Table 2.
-Bill of materials (BOM) showing each part of project, where is was purchased, what quantity was purchased and its cost.*
+Bill of materials (BOM) showing each part of project, where it was purchased, what quantity was purchased and its cost.*

 .. figure::
    :width: 80%